-You will need to read Income averaging for special professionals 2008 (NAT 2475) before you can complete this item.
+Vou will need to read Income averaging for special professionals 2009 (NAT 2475) before you can complete this item.
 This publication explains how you work out your taxable professional income.
-It is available on our website or to find out how to get a printed copy, see the inside back cover.
+It is available on our website.

 Reimbursements and recoupments of tax-related expenses or election expenses which you have claimed as a deduction